zakky20/suckless/README.md

-# dwm - suckless's dynamic window manager
+# dwm - suckless dynamic window manager
 This is my **Personal Configurations** with following patches:

 <details>